Workforce WindsorEssex & NAFTA Working Group Release Recommendations to Government for NAFTA’s Moderization

 - Stephen MacKenzie, President/CEO, WindsorEssex Economic Development Corporation & Chair of Windsor-Essex’s NAFTA Working Group

-- In the summer of 2017, Workforce WindsorEssex released a survey targeted to employers, cross-border commuters and other interested parties to gain a better understanding of what these stakeholders would like to see in a renegotiated NAFTA.
+- In the summer of 2017, Workforce WindsorEssex released a survey targeted to employers, cross-border commuters and other interested parties to gain a better understanding of what these community partners would like to see in a renegotiated NAFTA.
 This information from these 151 surveys, along with local consultations and expertise, was used by the NAFTA Working Group to help develop the recommendations contained in report.

 - Five local governments endorsed resolutions citing the importance of Canada’s automotive sector as a key priority throughout NAFTA’s renegotiation, including Amherstburg, Kingsville, Tecumseh, Windsor and County of Essex.